MicrosoftDocs/windows-insider/wip/at-work-pro/index.md

 ---
 # Windows Insider Program for Business docs

-The Windows Insider Program provides addtional benefits to business users.
+The Windows Insider Program provides additional benefits to business users.
 * __Explore new Windows features for business.__ Preview the next Windows security, management and productivity features.
 Install and manage Insider Preview builds on single or across multiple PCs.
 * __Accelerate your Windows deployment.__ Use Windows 10 Insider Preview Builds to validate your apps and infrastructure ahead of the next public Windows release.
 See [How to use Insider Preview builds to validate applications and infrastructure](https://insider.windows.com/en-us/for-business-getting-started/#explore).
 * __Improve Windows for your business.__ Submit feedback on behalf of your organization to help shape Windows for your specific business needs.
 You can also track feedback submitted by other users in your organization.